 In Two Weeks Notice, Sandra Bullock and Hugh Grant leave a tennis game (in white uniforms, natch) and find themselves stuck in a traffic jam — just as the chili dogs Sandra has eaten start "barking."
 Fortunately, they manage to locate an RV in the line of traffic.

-In the first Mr. Bean movie, the titular character sneaks into an art museum to swap paintings of "Whistler's Mother".
+In Bean, Mr. Bean sneaks into an art museum to swap paintings of "Whistler's Mother".
 To keep the security guard busy, he pours laxative onto the man's coffee and swaps the bathroom keys.
 The guard makes a desperate attempt to use the bathroom.

 In Trainspotting, Renton has a sudden case of the runs, and ends up having to use "The Worst Toilet In Scotland".

 In Young Guns 2, an elderly reporter has to go but is stuck on a horse.
 In case the viewer had any doubts, said character loudly and desperately announces that "I have to have a movement" repeatedly.
 He manages to dismount, onto a cycad.
 It is not known whether or not he made it in time.

 Played straight in Magnolia when Stanley has to pee during the taping of the game show.